Ensuring Fiscal Sustainability with Medium-Term Budgeting and Fiscal Rules

 - Ahmet Yilmaz, Senior Expert, The Directorate of Strategy and Budget of Turkey

 - Marijana Bednaš, Deputy Director of the Institute of Macroeconomic Analysis and Development of Slovenia

-The event will be delivered in English and no translation will be provided.
+The event was delivered in English and no translation was provided.

-No fee will be charged, and lunches and refreshments will be provided for all selected participants.
-The applicants need to obtain funding from their sending institution or other donor(s) to cover visa, travel, accommodation, and meals costs.
+No fee was charged, and lunches and refreshments were provided for all selected participants.
+The applicants needed to obtain funding from their sending institution or other donor(s) to cover visa, travel, accommodation, and meals costs.

 Applications deadline was October 25.